 Aims & Scope

 ERGOT is a peer-reviewed journal founded in 2017.
-Since October 2022 it has been published by publishing house Jakub Skalák – Přestupní stanice, Mělník (formerly by the Faculty of Arts, Jan Evangelista Purkyně University in Ústí nad Labem.
-Founded in 2017, it appears twice a year, recently both online and in print, currently online only.
+Since October 2022 it has been published by publishing house Jakub Skalák – Přestupní stanice, Mělník (formerly by the Faculty of Arts, Jan Evangelista Purkyně University in Ústí nad Labem).
+It appears twice a year, recently both online and in print, currently online only.
 It covers the fields of philosophy, epistemology, ethics, social and political philosophy, religious studies, psychology, politology and other social sciences.
 Last calendar year we published 30 research articles.
 For the current issue on „living being“, click here.
 For the older issues, click here.